zeekec/water-tools/README.md

 # water-tools
 John Fleck's water tools

-January 2024: These tools are no longer being maintained, but I'm leaving them here in case anyone finds them useful.
+~~January 2024: These tools are no longer being maintained, but I'm leaving them here in case anyone finds them useful.~~

+This is not a maintained fork, but it is a fork.

 generalflowjoyplot.r